 The Honor System

-The University also seeks students who uphold high standards of integrity.
-We value honesty and wholeness of purpose in all endeavors.
-Breaches of academic integrity rob both the individual and the institution.
-They are antithetical to all that we represent as a university.
-The Honor Pledge is the central statement of the Stetson Honor System.
-All incoming students are expected to subscribe to the Pledge upon entrance to the university.
-They are asked to reaffirm the Pledge on a regular basis, by writing the word "Pledged" in front of their signature when they submit exams and papers.
+The Honor Pledge is the central statement of the university's Honor System.
+All students are expected to subscribe to it upon entrance to the university.
+All students are also asked to reaffirm the pledge on a regular basis by writing the word "pledged" in front of their signature when submitting exams and papers.

-A student Honor System Council is charged with administering the Honor System.
-Their primary task is to educate the campus community regarding issues of academic integrity, and to promote the Honor System on campus.
-A secondary task is to serve as a peer hearing board, in cases of alleged academic dishonesty.
+The Honor System Council, composed of students, administers the Honor System.
+Its primary tasks are to educate the campus community regarding issues of academic integrity and to serve as a peer hearing board in cases of alleged academic dishonesty.